The Federal Palace

 The building consists of three parts: the West Wing, the Parliament building and the East Wing.
-Work on the West Wing began in 1852 (after the establishment of the federal state in 1848).
+Work on the West Wing began in 1852 (after the foundation of the modern Confederation in 1848).

-The parliament (Bundesversammlung ) consists of the National Council (Nationalrat), 200 members representing the population, and the Council of States (Ständerat), 46 members representing the 26 (semi) cantons.
+The parliament (Bundesversammlung ) has two chambers: the National Council (Nationalrat) with 200 members (representing the population) and the Council of States (Ständerat) with 46 members representing the 26 cantons.

-The official inauguration of the building took place on 5 June 1857, but the East Wing was not completed until 1884.
-The central parliament building was built between 1894 and 1902 and completed the complex as it is now known.
+The official inauguration of the building took place on 5 June 1857.
+The East Wing was completed in 1884.
+The central part of the palace was built between 1894 and 1902.

 The building is called a palace because it has all its features, even a balcony.
 But the monarchs are lacking.